What do to do with your leftover coffee grounds?

 The nitrogen in the grinds support the natural bacteria and combines with carbon dioxide to provide additional energy and build more healthy bacteria to breakdown you food scraps and other compost.

 - Distribute your coffee grounds evenly across you compost, mix well and you are set!

 Most experts recommend not adding more than a 25% ratio of coffee grinds to compost for best results in coffee grounds helping the composting process.

-Coffee grounds act as a great fertiliser for your plants due to the high nitrogen content.
+Pro Tip: Coffee grounds act as a great fertilizer for your plants due to their high nitrogen content as well.

 2. Clean your dishes

 Coffee grounds are an effective cleaner as well.